Abstract bivariant Cuntz semigroups: Abstract bivariant Cuntz semigroups

 We let $Z$ be the disjoint union $\NN\sqcup(0,\infty]$, with elements in $\NN$ being compact, and with elements in $(0,\infty)$ being soft.
 It is known that $Z$ is isomorphic to the Cuntz semigroup of the Jiang-Su algebra $\mathcal{Z}$ introduced in \cite{JiaSu99Projectionless} (see \cite{PerTom07Recasting} and also \cite{BroTom07ThreeAppl}).
-We next recall some details.

 To distinguish elements in both parts, we write $a'$ (with a prime symbol) for the soft element of value $a$.
 For example, the compact one, denoted $1$, corresponds the class of the unit in $\mathcal{Z}$; and the soft one, denoted $1'$, corresponds to the class of a positive element $x$ in $\mathcal{Z}$ that has spectrum $[0,1]$ and with $\lim_{n\to\infty}\tau(x^{1/n})=1$, for the unique trace $\tau$ on $\mathcal{Z}$.

 Order and addition are the usual inside the components $\NN$ and $(0,\infty]$ of $Z$.
 Given $a\in\NN$ and $b'\in(0,\infty]$, we have $a+b'=(a+b)'$ (the soft part is absorbing), and we have $a\leq b'$ if and only $a'<b'$, and we have $a\geq b'$ if and only if $a'\geq b'$.